mdamos/reach-editor-web/README.md

-# reach-editor-web
+# Reach Editor's Website
-This is the promotional website for Reach Editor, a product that's goal is to give individuals with disabilities equal access to software development.
+This is the promotional website for Reach Editor, a code editor that will give individuals with disabilities equal access to software development.
+The team developing the editor is currently in the planning stage.